githubnext/copilot-workspace-user-manual/known-issues.md

 ### Troubleshooting Private Repositories

-- **You can't access a private repository in their own account**.
+- **You can't access a private repository in your own account**.
 After login you should be able to access your personal private repositories unless you have removed access for the OAuth app.
-If you have trouble, it is possible it is because they landed in Copilot Workspace via a sharing link and have only given public repo privileges.
+If you have trouble, it is possible it is because you landed in Copilot Workspace via a sharing link and have only given public repo privileges.
 You should log out and log back in again and this should restore access.
 Failing that you should [check the status of their connection with the OAuth app](https://github.com/settings/connections/applications/903eccd8a9d2ff50288f).

 ### Troubleshooting Codespaces